godotengine/godot-docs/tutorials/matrices_and_transforms.rst

 Photoshop, etc. or in 3D through a 3D DCC tool such as Blender, Max, Maya, etc.

 When it was designed, it was not rotated.
-It was designed in it's own *coordinate system*.
+It was designed in its own *coordinate system*.

 .. image:: /img/tutomat2.png